All Episodes

 I appreciate it.

-It's a subject that you know anybody under 50 or so has never heard of the trial of the century.
+It's a subject that, you know, anybody under 50 or so has never heard of the trial of the century.

-And you know, our free speech rights were hanging in the balance in this case.
+And, you know, our free speech rights were hanging in the balance in this case.

 States were banning books on evolution and other subjects.

-In Tennessee, they literally made it a crime for an educator in a public school to teach evolution, a cornerstone theory in in science.
+In Tennessee, they literally made it a crime for an educator in a public school to teach evolution, a cornerstone theory in science.

-And you know, America could have gone one way or the other, and this really made uh the Scopes trial uh the trial of the century.
+And this really made the Scopes trial the trial of the century.

 It really has.

-Why don't you take everybody through it and tell them the the background, the story, and then the impact that it's had, it's been lasting ever since.
+Why don't you take everybody through it and tell them the background, the story, and then the impact that it's had.

-Yeah, you know, uh 1925, after World War One, you know, America turned inward, and there was this great fundamentalist movement that swept the nation, led by the iconic William Jennings Bryan, a three-time uh presidential candidate for the Democrats, and he pressured states into banning books on evolution, and in Tennessee, as I say, made it a crime.
+Yeah, you know, 1925, after World War I, you know, America turned inward, and there was this great fundamentalist movement that swept the nation, led by the iconic William Jennings Bryan, a three-time presidential candidate for the Democrats.

-And within days, literally, this young school teacher, John Scopes was arrested and criminally charged and taken off to jail under this new statute that said you can't teach evolution, even though it was taught in the state-approved textbooks everywhere.
+And within days, literally, this young school teacher, John Scopes, was arrested and criminally charged and taken off to jail under this new statute that said you can't teach evolution, even though it was taught in the state-approved textbooks everywhere.

 You know, the law was passed because the fear was that evolution undermined and conflicted with the story of the divine creation in the Bible, which it did not.